Selling blood tests online for over 15 years.

 A qualified doctor will interpret your results.

 Parasite infections – often contracted by drinking untreated water or insect bites - are on the rise as we’re taking more exotic holidays.
 They can cause anything from mild illness to a serious disease, such as malaria.
-According to Dr Helen Webberley, medical adviser for Medichecks: Symptoms include diarrhoea, vomiting, abdominal pain, bloating and itchy skin.
+According to Medichecks Chief Medical Adviser: symptoms include diarrhoea, vomiting, abdominal pain, bloating and itchy skin.
 Grim.
 Less obvious symptoms, like tiredness and weight loss, may come on slowly.

 Read the full article in the July/August 2016 issue of Women’s Health Magazine